Do you want to see your WordPress site stats and check the views for your WordPress posts and pages?

-MonsterInsights simplifies the entire process of installing the Analytics code in WordPress as well as viewing your important website data because you can see the highly comprehensive reports right inside your WordPress dashboard.
-Besides, it allows you to easily set up tracking advanced metrics like eCommerce tracking, forms conversions, Google ads tracking, file downloads, etc.
+MonsterInsights simplifies the entire process of installing the Google Analytics code in WordPress, as well as viewing your important website data, because you can see the highly comprehensive reports right inside your WordPress dashboard.

-To get started, download MonsterInsights’ plugin file on your computer and install it in WordPress.
+To get started, download MonsterInsights at the Plus level or above on your computer and install it in WordPress (or get started for free for a basic stats dashboard).
 Then, you’ll need to connect your Google Analytics account with your WordPress site.
 It takes just a few clicks!

 If you need detailed instructions, here’s our step-by-step guide on how to set up Google Analytics in WordPress with MonsterInsights.

-To allow you track your individual WordPress posts and pages, MonsterInsights comes with a great addon: Page Insights.
-The addon lets you view the stats for each of your WordPress blog posts and pages directly in your dashboard.
+To allow you to track your individual WordPress posts and pages and see your insights right on the page, MonsterInsights comes with a Page Insights addon.
+It lets you view the stats for each of your WordPress blog posts and pages individually, directly in your dashboard.

 That’s it!
-Now, you can see the stats for your individual WordPress posts and pages right out of the box.
+Now, you can see the stats for your individual WordPress posts and pages.

 To view the stats for your individual posts, you’ll need to visit Posts » All Posts from your dashboard.
 Similarly, you’ll need to go to Pages » All Pages to view the stats for your individual pages.

-Now, you can see an Insights column added on your WordPress Posts/Pages screen.
+Now, you can see an Insights column added to your WordPress Posts/Pages list.

 You’ll see a popup window with stats for the individual blog post or page.